joseph-flinn/site/frontend/posts/e2m-st-addiction.md

 > A corrective feedback process within the system is doing a poor (or even so-so) job of maintaining
 > the state of the system.
 A well-meaning and efficient intervenor watches the struggle and steps in
 > to take some of the load.
 The intervenor quickly brings the system to the state everybody wants it
 > to be in.
-Congratulations are in order, usually self-congratulation by the intervenor to the
+Congratulations are in order, usually a self-congratulations by the intervenor to the
 > intervenor
 >
 > Then the original problem reappears, since nothing has been done to solve it at its root cause.
 So